pairshaped/curlingio-docs/docs/getting-started/pricing.md

 There are **NO FEES** for offline payments.
 This is when a member registers at your club using Curling I/O selects the "Cash / Cheque" option.
 You are responsible for collecting offline payments and logging those payments against your orders in Curling I/O. Offline payments cost you nothing but your time (to collect and log).

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

+We can't offer the same price for U.S. base clubs, simply because we don't have a volume discount w/ our payment processed in the U.S. If you are a U.S. based club, please contact us for details: support@curling.io.

 ## Example Fees for Online Payments